-Plaster statues (Kannon and Virgin Mary) and video works
+Plaster statues (Guanyin and Virgin Mary) and video projections

 I put together the image of Maria-Kannon from fragments of a plaster Mary statue and a plaster Kannon statue which I demolished, as seen in the pictures above.
 In spite of Japanese people not being religious, many feel a sense of awe at such an act of destruction of Mary and Kannon statues.
 I think that such a feeling may make us realize again the faith sleeping within us.